oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 PIM | Configured | PIM provides time-based and approval-based role activation to mitigate the risks of excessive, unnecessary, or misused access permissions on resources that you care about.
 Office 365 administrative sub-roles | Not Configured | Office 365 administrative sub-roles will not be configured in favour of PIM.
-This ensures Azure is the location to manage Role Base Access Control permission for the Agency tenant.
+This ensures Azure is the location to manage Role Base Access Control permission for the organisation tenant.

 ### Customer Lockbox

 Customer lockbox provides a time-boxed, secure mechanism for Microsoft Support Engineers to assist in customers support query in Office 365.
-Microsoft Support engineers will have to request authorisation from the Agency to access the underlying data in Office 365 tenant.
+Microsoft Support engineers will have to request authorisation from the organisation to access the underlying data in Office 365 tenant.

 Customer Lockbox address situations where Microsoft Engineers require access to client data within Office 365 to resolve an incident.
 All access requests are recorded for auditing purpose.